govuk-one-login/ipv-core-front/README.md

 ```
 https://github.com/govuk-one-login/ipv-core-front.git
 ```
-1. Change to the `ipv-core-front` folder.
+1. Change into the `ipv-core-front` folder.
 1. Run the following command to install the project dependencies:

 ```bash